mi-kiri-counter/TetOS-Browser-Homepage/README.md

 # TetOS-Browser-Homepage
-A homepage inspired by Machine Love
+This is a browser homepage inspired by Machine Love by Jamie Paige.
+Please check them out: https://www.youtube.com/@JamiePaigeIRL